Franklins: Advertising

 Historically, Franklins never advertised due to it being a "no-frills" supermarket.
 Instead, it advertised specials at the stores, much like Aldi does now.
 Later, it advertised through their own catalogues, especially when it introduced fresh foods and liquor to its stores.
 In the early 1990s Franklins launched its first TV advertisement with the slogans "More in your trolley for less" and "Good ol' Prices are Back".
 Shortly after Dairy Farm International exited the business in 2001, Franklins' advertisements used the slogan "Saves You Money".

 In 2002, the new Franklins was launched with the slogan "Look at us now!".
 In 2003 it was changed to "That's what I like about Franklins!" and again in 2004 to "Cheap and Cheerful".
 That slogan is now rarely used, being largely replaced with and branded as "Australia's Original Discount Grocer".

 The No Frills generic product range was relaunched in 2003 and promoted by its mascot "Red Sock" on TV advertisements and on its website.
 "Red Sock" now appears once every so often in the regular advertising on TV, radio, newspapers and catalogues for Franklins.
 In late 2009 Franklins changed back to the 2002 slogan "Look at us now!".

-In 2011 the flash mobbing technique was used with shoppers and employees singing to promote Franklins during a time when Coles used their ever-popular "Down, Down, Prices Are Down" and price hand strategies.
-Woolworths also used flash mobbing and became accessible in all states and territories of Australia and during a time when Metcash, owners of the IGA brand – which acquired Franklins the previous year – began converting their stores into the IGA, Foodland network.
+In 2011 the flash mobbing technique was used with shoppers and employees singing and dancing to the "Franklins Supermarket Spectacular" across their stores to promote Franklins during a time when Coles used their ever-popular "Down, Down, Prices Are Down" advertising campaign and the downwards pointing red hands to promote their sales.
+Woolworths had also used flash mobbing and became accessible in all states and territories of Australia and during a time when Metcash, owners of the IGA brand – which acquired Franklins the previous year – started converting their stores into the IGA, Foodland network.
 Drakes Supermarkets took a number of stores in South Australia.

 In 2012, the last year of Franklins as a separate chain in its own right, Franklins returned to using the Dairy Farm-era slogans "More in your trolley for less" and "Good ol' Prices are Back" in retro-style promotions alongside its Pick-n-Pay-era "Australia's Original Discount Grocer" slogan.
 The chain also joined the divisive $1 milk price wars along with Coles, Woolworths, Aldi and some IGA supermarkets.
 In the brand's final years, it was used in place of the IGA brand as the stores were being sold off.
 A second "Franklins Rewards" program was launched when only the store in Westfield Miranda remained.